docker/machine/docs/examples/ocean.md

         default          -        virtualbox     Running   tcp://192.168.99.100:2376
         docker-sandbox   *        digitalocean   Running   tcp://45.55.139.48:2376

     The new `docker-sandbox` machine is running, and it is the active host as indicated by the asterisk (*).
-When you create a new machine, your command shell automatically connects it.
-If for some reason your new machine is not the active host, you'll need to run `docker-machine env aws-sandbox`, followed by `eval $(docker-machine env docker-sandbox)` to connect to it.
+When you create a new machine, your command shell automatically connects to it.
+If for some reason your new machine is not the active host, you'll need to run `docker-machine env docker-sandbox`, followed by `eval $(docker-machine env docker-sandbox)` to connect to it.

 ### Step 4.
 Run Docker commands on the Droplet